lino-framework/book/docs/specs/sales.rst

 :mod:`lino_xl.lib.products` plugin.

 It also needs and installs :mod:`lino_xl.lib.vat` (and not :mod:`lino_xl.lib.vatless`).
 Which means that if you want product invoices, you cannot *not* also install the VAT framework.
-If the site owner is not subject to VAT, you can hide the VAT fields and define a VAT rate of 0 for everything.
+If the site owner is not subject to VAT, you might add :mod:`lino_xl.lib.bevats` which hides most of the VAT functionality.

 >>> dd.plugins.sales.needs_plugins
 ['lino_xl.lib.products', 'lino_xl.lib.vat']

-This plugin is needed and extended by :mod:`lino_xl.lib.invoicing` which adds automatic generation of such product invoices.
+This plugin may be combined with the :mod:`lino_xl.lib.invoicing` plugin which adds automatic generation of such product invoices.

->>> dd.plugins.invoicing.needs_plugins
-['lino_xl.lib.sales']

 Product invoices